Packy Hanrahan

 Patrick "Packy" Hanrahan (born April 25, 1995) is an American professional ten-pin bowler who joined the Professional Bowlers Association in 2018 after a collegiate career at Wichita State University.
 Born in Greenwich, Connecticut, he currently resides in Wichita, Kansas.
-He is also a multi-year and current member of Team USA.
+He also competes internationally as a multi-year and current member of Team USA.

 Hanrahan uses a two-handed shovel-style delivery with a dominant left hand.
-He has won two titles on the PBA Tour, both coming in the 2023 season.
+He has won three titles on the PBA Tour, two coming in the 2023 season and one in the 2026 season.
+He has also won four PBA Regional Tour titles.

 Packy is a national pro staff member for Brunswick.
 He is also sponsored by VISE Grips and Dexter bowling shoes.

 Amateur career

 Packy bowled for his high school team, the Greenwich High Cardinals, leading them to a Connecticut state championship in his senior year (2013).
 In the state championship, he rolled 23 consecutive strikes over his final two games, posting scores of 290 and 300.

 Hanrahan then attended Wichita State University, trying out for the men's bowling team as a walk-on.
 He was placed on the developmental team in his freshman year, then made the varsity squad in his sophomore season.
 That season (2015) saw Wichita State win the collegiate national championship.